digdir/designsystemet/README.md

 ## How to contribute 🫶

-If you have feedback on something related to the design system, feel free to create an issue in this repo.
+If you have any feedback regarding the design system, please feel free to create an issue in this repository.

 Any feedback is greatly appreciated! 🙏